WetenSchaap/pycrofluidics/readme.md

 Replace ``[DEVICE]_name`` with the device names you discovered earlier.
 If you do not have a device which is in the list (e.g., the mux distributor), just leave it as it is.

 Now you are ready to use this module!

+## FAQ

+> I keep getting error "-8007" (ESI software seems to have connection with Device, close ESI before continuing in Python), but the ESI software is not open.
+What is going wrong?

+Probably, your device name changed.
+This happens when you plug the device into a different USB port, and sometimes just randomly.
+Change the name of the device in the config file (you can see its location by running ``pycrofluidics.where_is_the_config_file()``).
+If this keeps happening, you can also supply the device name directly to the objects, e.g. ``pycrofluidics.Pelve(deviceName="ASRL3::INSTR")`` to override the default.
+So you don't have to keep changing the default values.

+> I have more than one of the same device.
+Can I still use this code

+Yes.
+You should supply the correct device name when creating the connection (e.g. ``pycrofluidics.Pelve(deviceName="ASRL3::INSTR")``) instead of relying on the config file.
+It should *just work*™ that way.